kapatchie/fileMover-UI/README.md

 Next Update will Include :
 Removing Unwanted File names from all Files that are to be moved, (Also included when loading)

-If you have any Suggestions or feedback feel free to List them on the issues tab same with bugs
+If you have any Suggestions or feedback feel free to List them on the issues tab or drop me an email at pikechristheunissen@gmail.com

 Thank you so much for taking the time to look at my Repository